Digital Health Product Leader

 MayoClinic.org/appointments/faq

-From previous A/B testing, we learned that frequently asked questions calls to action and content received low engagement.
-Our follow-up test hypothesis was that presenting FAQs as “Everything you need to know before requesting an appointment” would increase transparency and content relevancy, increasing page engagement and optimized appointment requests.
+Previous A/B testing showed that FAQ calls-to-action and content received low engagement.
+The hypothesis was that presenting FAQs as "Everything you need to know before requesting an appointment" would increase transparency, content relevancy, and optimize appointment requests.

-As Senior Product Manager, I facilitated collaboration sessions between the optimization, SEO, XD, UX copywriting subject matter experts and Marketing, Digital Front Door, and Enterprise Office of Access Management stakeholders to align on design/content variations and success metrics.
+As Senior Product Manager, facilitated collaboration sessions between optimization, SEO, UX, UX copywriting experts and Marketing, Digital Front Door, and Enterprise Office of Access Management stakeholders to align on design/content variations and success metrics.

 Control Appointments FAQ Page